eth-cscs/sarus/doc/config/nvidia-container-toolkit.rst

 Should you prefer a different location, remember to set it as the ``$GOPATH`` in your environment.

-You can now proceed to build the Toolkit:
+You can now proceed to build the hook:

 .. code-block:: bash

     $ git clone https://github.com/NVIDIA/nvidia-container-toolkit.git
     $ cd nvidia-container-toolkit
-    $ git checkout v1.10.0
+    $ git checkout v1.11.0
-    $ make binary
+    $ make cmd-nvidia-container-runtime-hook

-    # Copy the toolkit binary to an installation directory
+    # Copy the hook binary to an installation directory
-    $ sudo cp ./nvidia-container-toolkit /opt/sarus/bin/nvidia-container-toolkit-1.10.0
+    $ sudo cp ./nvidia-container-runtime-hook /opt/sarus/bin/nvidia-container-runtime-hook-1.11.0

-To ensure correct functionality, the Toolkit also needs a TOML configuration file to be present on the system, and will look for it in the default path ``/etc/nvidia-container-runtime/config.toml``, unless instructed otherwise.
+To ensure correct functionality, the hook also needs a TOML configuration file to be present on the system, and will look for it in the default path ``/etc/nvidia-container-runtime/config.toml``, unless instructed otherwise.
-The configuration file is platform specific (for example, it tells the Toolkit where to find the system's ``ldconfig``).
-NVIDIA provides basic flavors for Ubuntu, Debian, CentOS, OpenSUSE Leap and Amazon Linux:
+The configuration file is platform specific (for example, it tells the hook where to find the system's ``ldconfig``).
+NVIDIA provides basic flavors for Ubuntu, Debian, OpenSUSE Leap, and distributions based on the YUM/DNF package manager (e.g. CentOS, Fedora, Amazon Linux 2):

 .. code-block:: bash

-    # Install hook config.toml (e.g. for CentOS)
+    # Install hook config.toml (e.g. for OpenSUSE Leap)
     $ sudo mkdir /etc/nvidia-container-runtime/
-    $ sudo cp <NVIDIA Container Toolkit git repo>/config/config.toml.centos /etc/nvidia-container-runtime/config.toml
+    $ sudo cp <NVIDIA Container Toolkit git repo>/config/config.toml.opensuse-leap /etc/nvidia-container-runtime/config.toml

 Sarus configuration
 ===================

-The NVIDIA Container Toolkit is meant to run as a **prestart** hook.
+The NVIDIA Container Runtime hook is meant to run as a **prestart** hook.
 It also expects to receive its own name/location as the first program argument, and the string ``prestart`` as positional argument.
-Any other positional argument will cause the Toolkit to return immediately without performing any action.
+Any other positional argument will cause the hook to return immediately without performing any action.

 The hook environment also needs to grant visibility to the libnvidia-container library (e.g. ``libnvidia-container.so``) and CLI utility (``nvidia-container-cli``).

 Below is an example of `OCI hook JSON configuration file
 <https://github.com/containers/libpod/blob/master/pkg/hooks/docs/oci-hooks.5.md>`_
-enabling the NVIDIA Container Toolkit.
-Notice that in this example the ``-config=/path/to/config.toml`` flag is entered before the ``prestart`` positional argument to point the Toolkit to a configuration file installed in a custom location.
+enabling the NVIDIA Container Runtime hook.
+Notice that in this example the ``-config=/path/to/config.toml`` flag is entered before the ``prestart`` positional argument to point the hook to a configuration file installed in a custom location.
 Such flag is not required if you installed the TOML configuration file in the custom location as described in the previous section.